 The final rank of 'Gotham Protector' due to no Crime in Progress spawning on the Pioneer Bridge except for one point VERY early in the story where players would definitely not have reached that point in the challenge yet if not on a New Game+.
 If you want to do it after that, you have to go into a neighboring area, beat up most of a gang and lure the last guy into an area that's considered part of the "Pioneer Bridge" sector.

-One of the Gotham Communication towers can't be completed because Batman can't climb up a critical vent, though it is possible to glitch your way into the tower.
-Thankfully, such effort is no longer necessary, as it has since been fixed in a patch.
+One of the Gotham Communication towers originally could not be completed without glitching, because Batman could not climb up a critical vent.
+This has since been fixed in a patch.

 Actually Pretty Funny: When Batman reveals that he just temporarily stopped Bane's heart instead of killing him in order to Take a Third Option, Joker scowls and deems it not funny.
 When he's being taken away in the ending cutscene, however, his opinion on the matter changes and he laughs it off.